27 Jun Is a government pension from Japan taxable in the USA?

 Final consideration

-The 8 year Green Card Holder rule in the year you become a ‘dual status’ for income reporting purposes in the USA.
+The eight-year Green Card Holder rule is the year you become dual status for income reporting purposes in the USA.

-- Because Sara is a dual-resident taxpayer for tax year 2022 and a long term resident of the USA, asserting a Treaty based return position is a deemed termination of US residency which if she was in the USA for more than 8 years causes an exploration into USA expatriation and all the nuances of filing IRS Form 8854.
+- Because Sara is a dual-resident taxpayer for the tax year 2022 and a long-term resident of the USA, asserting a Treaty-based return position is a deemed termination of US residency, which, if she was in the USA for more than eight years, causes an exploration into USA expatriation and all the nuances of filing IRS Form 8854.

-- Fortunately for Sara she has not held her Green Card for more than 8 years so this is not a concern.
+- Fortunately for Sara, she has not held her Green Card for more than eight years, so this is not a concern.